ericgonz93/SGITest/README.md

 # SGITest1
-Determining most individuals alive in span of 100 year given a list of beginning and end years
+Determining most individuals alive in span of 100 years given a list of beginning and end years